 Last Updated on

-Are Fireworks Legal in Connecticut?
+Which Fireworks Are Legal in Connecticut?

 Almost all fireworks are illegal in Connecticut.
 Residents of the Constitution State need to be aware that these laws are very rigid.
 There are only two types of firework you can legally use in Connecticut.
 These kinds are sparklers and non-aerial fountains that contain less than 100 grams of pyrotechnic mixture for each individual item.
 The age requirement in the law states that anyone using legally permitted fireworks must be age 16 and up.

-Connecticut Locations Hosting July 4th Fireworks
+Connecticut Locations Hosting 4th of July Fireworks